backstage/backstage/plugins/auth-backend/README.md

 ## Configuring Token Expiration in App Config

-If you need to change Backstage token expiration from the default value of one hour, set the following in your config file:
+If you need to change Backstage token expiration from the default value of one hour you can do so through configuration.
+Note that this is **not** the session duration, but rather the duration that the short-term cryptographic tokens are valid for.
+The expiration can not be set lower than 10 minutes or above 24 hours.

+This is what the configuration looks like:

 ```
 auth: